kmdtmyk/nconv.js/README.md

 # Nconv

-Nihongo conversion library.
+Japanese conversion library.
 This converts hiragana, katakana, romaji.
 Also, this converts half-width and full-width character.

 ## Install